DrMueller/MicroServiceTest/docs/Releasing.md

 - Select the "Release"-Configuration
 - Set the Output-Path to "..\dist\"
 __Attention__ Visual Studio still adds "\netcoreapp1.1" automatically, so resetting the path means it has to be removed again!
+__Attention2__ Currently msbuild.exe doesn't add the references to the output!

 ### Azure
 - Navigate to the Resource